Sourcing of materials

 Traceability of raw materials and precious metals and the possibility of detecting any manipulations are key to validating the origins of gold.

-Since 2013, Swatch Group’s most important primary gold supplier has been using a method that enables impurities in the obtained gold doré to be analyzed on the basis of 15 elements and their interactions.
+Since 2013, Swatch Group’s most important primary gold supplier has been using a method that enables impurities in the obtained mined gold to be analyzed on the basis of 15 elements and their interactions.
 This method allows the concentrations of the individual elements to be recorded and over the years a database has been established.
-The refinery in Switzerland carries out an WD-XRF analysis before the material is melted.
-The analysis results are saved in a database and the levels of elements and their reciprocal interactions are checked.
+Therefinery in Switzerland carries out an

 This method enables the origins of gold to be tested, since some chemical elements are only present in certain regions while others are always present.
+By this analysis, raw materials from various regions can be identified.

-After their manufacture, alloys are turned into semi-finished products or finished components, and production residues from these processes are recycled internally.
-Swatch Group therefore controls the complete gold processing chain internally according to a clearly defined process.
+The investments made in recent years in the Group’s foundry and refining facilities have fully internalized gold processing.
+After their manufacture, alloys are turned into semi-finished products or finished components, and production residues from these processes are reused internally.
+Swatch Group thus controls the entire gold processing chain through internal and clearly defined processes.

 Nivarox-FAR plays a key role in this respect, as it processes Swatch Group’s gold production stocks in a closed and controlled cycle.
 Production residues can therefore be reused in the Group’s own foundry.
 Nivarox-FAR has the necessary federal authorization both as a foundry and as a commercial assayer (sworn assayer) and is certified according to the Responsible Jewellery Council Code of Practice and Chain of Custody (RJC CoP and CoC).